hraschan/flutter_sensor_library/README.md

 How to use:

-You need to raise the MinSdkVersion for using the Position-based Sensor data.
+You need to raise the MinSdkVersion and the compileSdkVersion for using the Position-based Sensor data.

 In File android/app/build.gradle:
 ```dart